If you are a DISC user, you may be interested to know why people switch from using a DISC system to using PeopleMaps.

 “Energy is never lost but shifts from one part to another reordering nature toward balance or equilibrium.” – Jung 1917.

-Through reading this statement it can be concluded that since energy is a moveable feast there was no point, as far as Jung was concerned, in measuring exactly how much extraversion a person had against another, as even against themselves, this could vary on a day to day basis.
-It was not the amount of extraversion that was important to Jung, more how it was applied in conjunction with the other bipolar scales such as thinking, feeling etc.
+Through reading this statement it can be concluded that since energy is a moveable feast there was no point, as far as Jung was concerned, in measuring exactly how much extraversion a person had against another, as even against themselves, this could vary on a day-to-day basis.
+It was not the amount of extraversion that was important to Jung, but more how it was applied in conjunction with the other bipolar scales such as thinking, feeling etc.